 Famous manga author Noda Ayako, whose most known work is Double, winner of the 2020 manga excellence award at the 23rd JAPAN MEDIA ARTS FESTIVAL held by the Agency for Cultural Affairs, writes her BLs under a pseudonym: Arai Niboshiko.
 I will focus on her 2014 work, Adana o kure, or as the original cover states, Give me a nickname, published by onBLUE comics.

 It has been translated into English by Yamada Emi and is available on Futekiya.
 I have purchased a physical copy, but you can use any website that offers digital manga for rent or purchase.
-I used Renta for the pictures I am using in this review.
+I used my digital copy purchased from Renta for all the pictures you see.

-This review contains spoilers and depictions/discussions of sexual nature.
+This review contains spoilers and depictions and/or discussions of sexual nature.

 |Mymero enjoying the cover.|